Broome Street Academy Charter High School is currently accepting applications for a Special Education Teacher

 - Demonstrated ability to evaluate assessments.

-- Familiarity with trauma informed practice a plus.
+- Familiarity with trauma informed practice.

 - Effective work ethic as a team member.

 - Personable, outgoing and an appropriate sense of humor for a high school environment is always welcome.

 Full-time 10-month teaching positions are paid over 12 months (summers off).
 For the convenience of faculty, and our families with students in traditional public elementary and middle schools, BSA largely follows the NYCDOE school calendar, with a few limited modifications.
 Complete benefit package offered to all full-time faculty.